|1 Crore+ students have signed up on EduRev. Have you?|

 The correct answer is C as Environment is formed of :

 BOD stands for:

-Biological oxygen demand represents the amount of oxygen consumed by bacteria and other microorganisms while they decompose organic matter under aerobic conditions at a specified temperature.
+Biochemical oxygen demand (BOD) represents the amount of oxygen consumed by bacteria and other microorganisms while they decompose organic matter under aerobic (oxygen is present) conditions at a specified temperature.

 Environment day falls on: